 For example, AMEX won’t allow you to earn the welcome bonus on a card if have or have had the exact same card before!
 So if you downgrade, you won’t be able to earn the intro bonus on the card you downgrade to.
 This is true even if you cancel and apply for it in the future.

 Also, Citi restricts folks to earning one bonus per “brand” of cards every 24 months.
-So if you have opened or closed a Citi card in the past 24 months, you won’t qualify for the intro bonus on any card in that family!
+So if you have opened or closed a Citi card in the past 24 months, you won’t qualify for the intro bonus on most cards in that family!
 If you downgrade a Citi card, it won’t count as an account opening or closing IF the account number stays the same.

 But sometimes Citi will change your account number when you downgrade, which will reset the 24-month clock!